mhaugrud/msumcspy/_sources/ClassesBasics/UserDefinedClasses.rst

     print("Nothing seems to have happened with the accounts")

 The following program adds a few print statements.
-You can see that the output suggests that each one is a ``Point object``.
+You can see that the output suggests that each one is an ``Account object``.
 However, notice that the ``is`` operator returns ``False`` meaning that they are different objects (we will have more to say about this in a later chapter).

 .. activecode:: chp13_classes2